csc-training/geocomputing_course/materials/own_project.md

 Just moving your workflow or script to the supercomputer does not make it run faster.
 But there is some things that you can do.

+## Before starting large-scale calculations

+- Check how the software performs on actual input data
+    - Common job errors are caused by typos in batch/input scripts
+- Use short runs in the queue `--partition=test` to check that the input works and that the resource requests are interpreted correctly
+- Check the output of the `seff` command to ensure that CPU and memory efficiencies are as high as possible
+    - It's OK if a job is (occasionally) killed due to insufficient resource requests: just adjust and rerun/restart
+    - It's _much worse_ to always run with excessively large requests "just in case"

 ## New project hints

 When you start a new project and don't yet know how you are going to approach the task, spend a little time to investigate: